What is an International SIPP?

 Investment options – which are most appropriate for you?

 This really depends on your own, unique, financial circumstances, as each of us are different and an investment option that is suitable for your work colleague or neighbour may not be the most appropriate investment option for you.

 Not only do your financial circumstances influence the type of investment that is most suitable for you, but so does your attitude to risk, future priorities and so on.
-That is why seeking advice from an independent financial adviser who specialises in the expatriate financial market makes sense.
+That is why seeking advice from an independent financial adviser who specialises in the expatriate financial market is important.

 International SIPP Comparison – Fees

-How to transfer an existing pension into an International SIPP
+How to transfer an existing UK pension into an International SIPP

 While the process of transferring an existing pension into an International SIPP is fairly straightforward, it is imperative that the transfer is done correctly and into a recognised and approved scheme.

-Using the services of Harrison Brook, specialists in expat financial advice and services, will make sure the transfer is done correctly and cost-effectively, fully on a transparent ‘fee’ based model of advice.
+Using the services of Harrison Brook, specialists in expat financial advice and services, will make sure the transfer is done correctly and cost-effectively.